Komodo

 Average (inc. tax & service)$2.58

-Barista coffee is widely available in traveller cafes around Labuan Bajo.
+Barista coffee is widely available in traveler cafes around Labuan Bajo.

 Last checked on: June 2026